 Introducing Sint Eustatius

-Yes, it’s true, this quiet speck on the map was the It spot during the 18th century, when valuable goods bounced between Europe, Africa and the New World.
+Yes, it’s true, quiet ‘Statia’ was the darling of the Caribbean when valuable goods bounced between Europe, Africa and the New World during the 18th century.
 In fact, the naturally deep harbor was so sought after that the island changed hands 22 times before the Dutch permanently secured their claim.